Choosing an outdoor foosball table? Ultimate Buyers Guide 2017!

 If you have a new pool that you want something nearby for the kids to play but the budget is getting a little tight go with the Park & Sun.
 If the budget allows for more and you want to play some more serious foos then go with the Playcraft, it will probably last as long as the pool!

 If you have an outdoor bar with a Caribbean feel go with the Rene Pierre Tahiti, it will be epic.

 If you are looking for a decoration piece with the serious wow factor to complement the feel of your new veranda go with the Barcelona.

 Overall, these tables are all very good.
 The play on the top six tables is so close that you can’t make a bad choice.
 The Park & Sun is not as good but is way less money.
+It also is much easier to move around then any of the others if that is the priority for you.
 Remember with these outdoor tables they are just like a boat.
 They need some TLC to keep playing well.
-All of these foosball tables are weatherproof but eventually they need a little extra care.
+All of these foosball tables are weatherproof but eventually, they need a little extra care.

-Match them up to your theme and you can’t go wrong!!
+Match them up with your theme and you can’t go wrong!!

 Thank you to the manufacturers for the images.